Application and Awarding Process

-To be eligible to receive need-based Federal assistance, a student must:
+To be eligible to receive need-based and non need-based Federal assistance, a student must:

 - Be a U.S. citizen, U.S. national, or U.S. permanent resident or reside in the United States for other than a temporary purpose (supportive documentation may be required to verify residency or citizenship status).

 - Be accepted by UNTHSC and enrolled in a degree seeking program.

 - Maintain Financial Aid’s Satisfactory Academic Progress (SAP) in their program of study.

 - Not be in default of any loan or owe a repayment on a Federal Pell Grant, FSEOG, or State Grant.

 - Demonstrate financial need.

 - Review student’s “Rights and Responsibilites” Here.

 How to Apply for Financial Aid